3. Project control group terms of reference

 - apply/interpret policy, planning objectives and operational recommendations

-- assist to identify issues, analyse and report Risks in the Project through the (login required)
+- assist to identify issues, analyse and report risks in the project through the project management platform

 It is the PCG's responsibility to make sure all views are considered during the asset management plan development and early planning phases.
 The structure is flexible to meet the needs of the stakeholders.